chiragsoni81245/empty_flask_project_generator/README.md

 *for linux:*
   __python3 script.py project_name path_on_which_you_wana_create_your_project__

-For Linux it will create an alias also so that you can start workin on your project by typing just one word
+For Linux it will create an alias also so that you can start working on your project by typing just one word

-to submit alias ( or configure alias ), after complete the successfull run of script run this command in your terminal :
+to submit alias (or configure alias), after complete installation.
+Check successful run of script by running this command in your terminal :

 __source ~/.bashrc__